Depression (major depressive disorder) is one of the most common mental health conditions in Australia.

 - Social withdrawal

 - Thinking about death or suicide

 Not all these symptoms are required for a diagnosis of depression to be made.
-Symptoms of depression must be present most days for at least two weeks, cause distress and represent a significant change in previous level of functioning.

 - Psychologists can diagnose and treat depression.

 - Speak with your GP to rule out an underlying health condition contributing to the symptoms of depression.
 A GP or other medical doctor might also be able to offer advice on whether medication could be of assistance.